How to Trademark Something: Everything You Need to Know

 When you file your trademark application, you will need to attach a jpeg image of your trademark.
 If your trademark includes words and a design element, you need to create separate files for each.

 8. Complete Your Trademark Application

 You can complete the trademark application online using the USPTO's Trademark Electronic Application System.
 This will protect your trademark throughout the entire country.

 You can do this online with a credit or debit card.
 The fee varies depending on your application and trademark and how many classifications your products and services are under.

 10. Monitor Your Application Status

 You can check your application status every three to four months.
-All you have to do it enter the serial number given to you when you applied in the Trademark Status and Document Retrieval system.
+All you have to do is enter the serial number given to you when you applied in the Trademark Status and Document Retrieval system.
 You can immediately view your status.
-The PTO examiner will review your application about three months after you submit it.
+The PTO examiner will review your application for about three months after you submit it.
 If you receive a document that is called an Office Action, that means there are problems with your application.
 You have six months to reply to the Office Action.
 After this time your application will be abandoned.

 If or when the examiner approves your application, your trademark will be published in the PTO's Official Gazette.
 This gets published online once a week.